amandadavi7/PSI/README.md

 	./demo.exe -r 1 -p 3 -f sample_sets/sample_bob

-For `-p 4` (Preprocessing): generating a filter and send to the client in the unbalanced PSI protocol based on public key cryptography [1].
+For `-p 4` (Preprocessing): generating and sending a Cuckoo filter [7] to the client in the unbalanced PSI protocol based on public key cryptography [1,2].
 It must be selected only the macro #define PREPROCESSING in src/util/helpers, call `make` and opening two terminals in the root directory.
 Execute in the first terminal:

 	./demo.exe -r 0 -p 4 -f sample_sets/sample_alice